alfonsosastre/lipideando/README.md

 # lipideando
-a simple shiny app for computing something related with lipids
+A simple shiny app for computing concentrations and final volumes for your lipid mixtures.
+It facilitates the preparation of lipid vesicles or other surfactant suspensions

 ## Prerequisites